 3. Build a network

 Clients will be the lifeblood of your business, so laying the foundation for your network early will pay dividends in the long run.
 Your reputation precedes you, after all.
 Earning the trust of a solid list of contacts is paramount for anyone advancing their career, but it’s especially important for consultants who are setting out on their own.

 Again, anything from academic references to a good word from professional colleagues can get you started.
 Even cultivating relationships with potential clients as you build your pipeline of work is a good way to set the groundwork for your network.
-Social media platforms such as LinkedIn are powerful tools and are a fantastic way to market your business.
+Social media platforms such as LinkedIn are powerful tools and are a fantastic way to market your business — if you know when is the best time to post on social media, of course.
 Apart from that, a personal resume website can also help improve your personal brand.
 You can include details about your skills, experience, and work samples on different sub-pages.